AlcaucínAyuntamiento, Plaza De La Constitución, 1, Alcaucín, 29711

 Tortillas de bacalao (cod omelettes), habichuelas con hinojos (beans with fennel) and ensalada cateta ("cateta" salad) are some of the dishes that are most representative of Alcaucín's cuisine.
-In traditional recipes, porridge, gazpachuelo, garlic soup and cachorreñas also feature prominently.
+In traditional recipes, porridge, gazpachuelo, ajoblanco and cachorreñas also feature prominently.

 As for the confectionary, the buñuelos in Semana Santa, oil cakes, homemade shortbread (excellent ground almond cake) and especially the ""pan romano"", the typical cake of the town.

 In the last few decades, the introduction of subtropical crops in the region of Axarquia has expanded the culinary variety of Alcaucín and added new flavours to its cuisine.

 The village of Alcaucín was founded during the time of Arab rule, from when its name, meaning "the arches", also dates.
 However, human presence in these lands dates back to prehistoric times, as shown by the important archaeological sites in the area, where pieces of pottery, utensils and human remains have been found from the Mousterian period.
 The most important finding is a Neanderthal jawbone found in El Boquete de Zafarraya, belonging to a man who lived 30,000 years ago.
 This indicates that Alcaucín was one of the first areas of Malaga to be inhabited by humans.